jtamames/SQMlauncher/README.md

-# squeezeMetaR
+# SQMlauncher

-R/Shiny interface to run and monitor SqueezeMeta locally.
+R/Shiny interface to run and monitor SqueezeMeta/SQM_reads/SQM_longreads locally.

 Installation Guide: SQMlauncher (squeezeMetaR)
 This guide provides step-by-step instructions to set up the environment and install SQMlauncher, the graphical user interface for the SqueezeMeta metagenomics pipeline.